 A historical image from 1908 shows Stormcastle denuded of trees after a forest fire.

 “Eventually, all things merge into one, and a river runs through it.
 The river was cut by the world’s great flood and runs over the rocks from the basement of time.
 On some of the rocks are timeless raindrops.
 Under the rocks are the words, and some of the words are theirs.
 I am haunted by waters.”

 During the 115 mile journey from source to confluence, you’ll never step in the same Gallatin twice.

 Born 7,000 feet above sea level in the northwest corner of Yellowstone National Park, our River begins life as a pristine, riffle filled outlet of Gallatin Lake.
 In the Park, the Gallatin’s multiple channels meander through broad, glacially-carved valleys.
 Moose, elk, and bison pause to browse in meadows of willow and sage.

 Several miles downstream the Gallatin exits the Park, and the Taylor Fork, a large tributary, enters the main River.
 On stormy days or during snowmelt, the Taylor Fork resembles a latte: creamy and frothy.
 Runoff washes calcium bentonite, a mineral found in clay, into the river, clouding and coloring the water.

-In the summer, the Gallatin Canyon is home to adrenaline junkies who skillfully navigate riverine boulder fields.
+In the summer, the Gallatin Canyon is home to thrill seekers who skillfully navigate riverine boulder fields.
 When streamflow exceeds 6,000 cfs, the river surges over the top of House Rock shown above.